RoFL: Robustness of Secure Federated Learning: Analysis of FL Robustness

-\fakeparagraph{Client Selection.} For both tasks, a constant number of clients $m$ is selected in every round.
-We assume that the attacker controls a fraction $\alpha \in [0,1]$ of the selected clients and that the scaled malicious update is divided evenly over those clients.
+\fakeparagraph{Client Selection.} For both tasks, a constant number of clients $m$ out of $n$ total clients is selected in every round.
+We assume that the attacker controls a fraction $\alpha \in [0,1]$ of the selected clients either for a single or multiple rounds.

+\fakeparagraph{Metrics.} We consider two metrics: main task accuracy and backdoor task accuracy.
+Main task accuracy denotes performance of the model on the benign objective, that is, the model's accuracy on the benign test set.
+The backdoor task accuracy reports the performance of the model on the malicious objective, which we define as the model's accuracy on a subset of the \mbox{targeted backdoor images.}

 \subsecspacingtop